SergeyMi37/function-ISJSON/README.md

  It is also NOT serviced by InterSystems Support !
 ~~~
 ## function  to check string if JSON object
-It's also an example for a customized command extension (ZZJSN) in Caché & IRIS
+It's also an example of a customized SystemFunction extension (ZZISJSON) in Caché & IRIS
-This time it is a customized SystemFunction to be included in %ZLANGF00.mac
+This time it is to be included in %ZLANGF00.mac

-A JSON string is mostly imported from file oder over REST
+A JSON string is mostly imported from file or over REST
 You rely on a clean and compatible structure.
 This is the check.

 __demo__